Igalia/meta-agl-demo/README.md

    The version of GStreamer1.0 which AGL distro use, will be changed to 1.2.3 (meta-renesas prefers) from 1.4.1(meta-agl default) by this switch.

-3. Run the following command:
-        $ cd $AGL_TOP
-        $ source poky/oe-init-build-env

-   (Optional) If you want to use multimedia accelerations, confirm your conf/bblayer.conf has a entry of `meta-openembedded/meta-multimedia` in BBLAYERS because packagegroup-rcar-gen2-multimedia needs some extra packages there.

-4. Build the full image of AGL Demo Platform and applications
+6. Build the full image of AGL Demo Platform and applications
         $ bitbake agl-demo-platform

 ### Deployment (SDCARD)